-We would like to hold the Careers in International Law programs at other law schools as well.
-If you know of any law school in California which may be interested in holding the program, please contact Harumi Hata, and please include the contact information for the faculty/administrator at the law school who will serve as the lead contact for us.
+We will continue to hold the Careers in International Law programs at various law schools in California.
+If you know of any law school in California that may be interested in holding the program in the Fall 2014 and in the Spring 2015, please contact Harumi Hata, and please include the contact information for the faculty/administrator at the law school who will serve as the lead contact for us.

 Upcoming Co-Sponsored Events

 ABA Section of International Law: 2014 Fall Meeting, Buenos Aires, Argentina -- October 21-25, 2014